Table of Contents

 Security and architecture reviews (depending on SLA)

-Access to Panic Button (depending on SLA)
+Access to Panic Button, which provides immediate response to critical issues (depending on SLA)

 Secure communication channel to exchange logs and software binaries

 For more information, see details at the MinIO SUBNET page.

 Registering Your MinIO Deployment with SUBNET

 You can register for SUBNET from the MinIO Console.

 Go to your MinIO cluster’s URL, then sign in

 Select the tab with the method to use to register: